Let’s suppose you wanted to strike, with a super-rare metal, the ultimate counterfeit-proof coin for

 rhodium in solid chunks is murder to work with), fell hopelessly behind in processing its

 orders, and finally went dark sometime in 2013.
 You can find Cohen Mint items on eBay

 now as collectables.
 A brokerage has the rhodiumcoin.com domain up for sale at

 $2295 $2045 $2495.

 what’s all this business about $1 billion per troy

 ounce?
 Are there metals far scarcer than iridium and enormously more expensive

-than rhodium — while at the same time, non-radioactive or very, very
+than gold — while at the same time, non-radioactive or very, very

 nearly so?
 As it happens, yes.|